-Teladoc is a service that lets you talk with primary care physicians 24 hours a day, 7 days a week, 365 days a year.
-The cost is covered by the District and TRS, depending on your medical election.
+Teledoc is a service that lets you talk with primary care physicians 24 hours a day, 7 days a week, 365 days a year.
+The cost is covered by the district for only those who waive medical or enroll in the TRS ActiveCare HD plan, under the Galena Park ISD contract (not TRS ActiveCare).
+For those enrolled in all other TRS ActiveCare plans, there is a per consultation fee of \$12-\$42, depending on the plan.